farimarwat/maxguard/README.md

 # MaxGuard
-An android library for android app security against reverse engineering
+An android library for android app security against reverse engineering.
+Modifier

 MaxGuard is a maximum security layer to protect against reverse engineering via frida.
 This library tries to detect frida injection and close the app if injection is found.